RABI-7/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: RABI BASKAR PRABHURAJAN
+Developed by: RABI BASKAR PRABURAJAN
 RegisterNumber:  212224040257
  import numpy as np
  import pandas as pd